Solopreneur in 2026: Why One Person Is Actually Enough

 81.9%.
 Four out of every five US small businesses are one person.

-Revenue isn't indexed to team size.
-It's indexed to the value of what you produce and how well you can charge for it.
-Once that sinks in, the "more people = more revenue" assumption stops being an axiom and becomes a question — one you get to answer for your own business.
+Revenue isn't indexed to team size, it's indexed to the value of what you produce and how well you can charge for it.
+The "more people = more revenue" line isn't an axiom, it's an inherited 2014 default.
+Once that sinks in, the assumption stops being a fact about business and becomes a question you get to answer for your own.

 The Data That Breaks Assumption #2 (One-Person Ceiling)